mcfletch/2daypython/heartclickfunc.rst

         state = {}
         return state

-We have lots of code that is involved in setting up state, which looks like:
+We have lots of code that is involved in setting up state, which looks like this in the original :doc:`heartclick` game:

 .. literalinclude:: exercises/heartclick/gameclean.py
     :language: python